 16And the number of the army of the horsemen were two hundred thousand thousand: and I heard the number of them.

 Author: This is a description of a large host of people given to the Church of the Middle Ages try to overcome the Reformers.
 This is the time when the crusades are functioning and the RCC is trying to overcome all Protesters against His power.

 17And thus I saw the horses in the vision, and them that sat on them, having breastplates of fire, and of jacinth, and brimstone: and the heads of the horses were as the heads of lions; and out of their mouths issued fire and smoke and brimstone.

 Author: In this text we see again an attempt at introducing an intercessory ministry.
 Those that sat on the horses, and controlled the armies, had breastplates of fire - judgment, and of Jacinth or of a red stone, the first stone of the breastplate of the High Priest in Exodus 39:10 – the Sardis stone.
 In addition there is also brimstone – an element almost always used by God in the destruction of the wicked.
 The horses, or churches, were like lions – fierce and destructive, and out of their mouths came only judgment, confusion, and destruction.
 This is a description of the development of the Jesuit order.
-They spread all over the world seeking to counteract the Trumpet call of the Reformation.
+They spread all over the world seeking to counteract the Trumpet call of the Reformation in the time of Luther.
 They proposed truth but their truth was mixed with error and was a destructive force on the world.

 18By these three was the third part of men killed, by the fire, and by the smoke, and by the brimstone, which issued out of their mouths.